-- (1) A hospital may request a site visit from a peer review team for a consultation visit, a verification visit, or a reverification visit. - (a) A consultation visit shall be conducted to assess the facility's system of trauma care delivery or to prepare for a verification visit. - 1.
-A consultation visit shall follow the same format as a verification visit. - 2.
-Site visit reviewers shall provide recommendations to aid a facility in attaining verification readiness. - (b) A verification visit shall be conducted to confirm the facility is performing as a trauma center according to the criteria listed in Section 1 of this administrative regulation. - 1.
-Site visit reviewers shall provide a report of findings to the KyTAC. - 2.
-The KyTAC, upon receipt and review of the report, shall recommend to the Commissioner of Public Health that: - a.
-A Certificate of Designation be issued, and that the Commissioner designate the facility as a Level IV Trauma Center; or - b.
-The facility be notified of deficiencies in writing and a focus review visit scheduled within eight (8) months of the date of the original verification visit to review those deficiencies and verify that they have been isolated and corrected. - (c) A reverification visit shall be requested by a facility previously issued a certificate of designation if the facility does not want its certificate of designation to expire. - 1.
-The facility shall schedule a reverification visit at least four (4) months prior to the expiration date of its current certificate of designation as a Level IV Trauma Center - 2.
-A facility whose current certificate of designation has lapsed due to the facility's failure to initiate reverification shall submit a new KYTAC-Application-1 as required by 902 KAR 28:020 and this administrative regulation. - 3.
-A reverification visit shall follow the same procedures established in subsection (2) of this section. - (2) Site visit teams. - (a) A site visit team shall be composed of a minimum number of persons as follows: - 1.
-Consultation visit: Two (2) members; - 2.
-Verification visit: Two (2) members; - 3.
-Reverification visit: Two (2) members; or - 4.
-Focus review visit: Two (2) members, one (1) of whom shall have been on the original verification team.
+(1) A hospital may request a site visit from a peer review team for a consultation visit, a verification visit, or a reverification visit.

+(a) A consultation visit shall be conducted to assess the facility's system of trauma care delivery or to prepare for a verification visit.

+1. A consultation visit shall follow the same format as a verification visit.

+2. Site visit reviewers shall provide recommendations to aid a facility in attaining verification readiness.

+(b) A verification visit shall be conducted to confirm the facility is performing as a trauma center according to the criteria listed in Section 1 of this administrative regulation.

+1. Site visit reviewers shall provide a report of findings to the KyTAC.

+2. The KyTAC, upon receipt and review of the report, shall recommend to the Commissioner of Public Health that:

+a.
+A Certificate of Verification be issued, and that the Commissioner designate the facility as a Level IV Trauma Center; or b.
+The facility be notified of deficiencies in writing and a focus review visit scheduled within six (6) months of the date of the verification visit to identify those deficiencies that can be isolated and correctable.

+(c) A reverification visit shall be requested by a facility previously issued a certificate of verification if the facility does not want its certificate of verification and designation to expire.

+1. The facility shall schedule a reverification visit six (6) months prior to the expiration date of its current certificate of verification and designation as a Level IV Trauma Center.

+2. A facility whose current certificate of verification has lapsed due to the facility's failure to initiate reverification shall submit a new KYTAC1 as required by 902 KAR 28:020 and this administrative regulation.

+3. A reverification visit shall follow the same procedures established in subsection (2) of this section.

+(2) Site visit teams.

+(a) A site visit team shall be composed of a minimum number of persons as follows:

+1. Consultation visit: Two (2) members;

+2. Verification visit: Three (3) members;

+3. Reverification visit: Three (3) members; or

+4. Focus review visit: Two (2) members, one (1) of whom shall have been on the original verification team.

-(b) At least one (1) site visit team member shall be a physician or registered nurse trauma center program manager.
+(b) Each site visit team member shall be a member of either the:

+1. American College of Surgeons; or

+2. American Board of Emergency Medicine.

+(c) The Commissioner of Public Health shall solicit from the KyTAC two (2) names for each team member position for the requested visit.

+(d) The Commissioner of Public Health shall select the team members from the list provided and notify KyTAC of the team members selected.

+(e) Only one (1) of each team's members may be a KyTAC member.